sivanitski/alis_vue_project_library/README.md

 ```
 npm run serve
 ```
+5. Browse our community's past examples in .......
 ## Developing your component:
-1. Create a folder in `src/components` with your name as the folder name
+1. Create a folder in `src/library` with your project ID as the folder name.
-2. Create a folder in `src/components/your_name` with the component name as specified in your spec.
-3. You can add any files you need for your component in this directory.
+2. You can add any files you need for your component in this directory.
-4. Make commits in your repo and ask us to review.
+3. Make commits in your repo and ask us to review.
-5. We will make comments on your commit if any rework is required.
+4. We will make comments on your commits if any rework is required.
-6. Once we give the go ahead, you will integrate your component into our repo by:
+5. Once we give the go ahead, you will integrate your component into our repo by:

 ## Integrating your component:
-1. Add a data object to represent your component in .........
+1. Add a data object to represent your work on the project in .........
+2. Make sure to also add a child element to the `src/router/index` file.
+This will make sure that the Library redirects to your work when our community browses for examples.
 2. Make a pull request to our repo that you forked initially.
 3. View your contribution in our component library at ......